earvinpiamonte/codeigniter-3.1.10-template/README.md

 ## Serve (optional but cool)

-You can also auto reload your browser/ inject styles whenever you make changes on  `assets/src` files and and *.php* files inside `application` then it will automatically apply changes to your distribution files `assets/dist`.
+You can also auto reload your browser/ inject styles whenever you make changes on  `src` files and and *.php* files inside `application` then it will automatically apply changes to your distribution files `dist`.

-Check first `assets/src/gulpfile.js` on line number 21 and change the value for **proxy** to your preference.
+Check first `gulpfile.js` on line number 19 and change the value for **proxy** to your preference.

 eg. default:
 ```javascript